 This section presents a summary of all provincial PPP projects under implementation as well as proposed projects.
-The details thereof are to be presented in the relevant Vote as referred to in Section 5.5 of Estimates of Provincial Revenue and Expenditure in this document.
+The details thereof are to be presented in the relevant Vote as referred to in Section 5.5 of the EPRE in this document.
 In addition, a short narrative about the manner in which the PPP provides an affordable, cost effective solution for a service should be presented.
 Thereafter, a table is set forth, Table 1.14: Summary of provincial Public-Private Partnership (PPP) projects.